PrefectHQ/prefect/docs/tutorial/flows.md

     get_repo_info()
 ```

-Running this file will result in some interesting output:
+Running this file will result in the following output:

 <div class="terminal">